 Passive Voice: “$200,000 was saved by Lea identifying inefficiencies in the payroll system”

-By ensuring that you use the active voice during feedback, you’re conveying through your language that you recognize the importance of your employee to a specific action, and you’re giving them credit for that certain action happening in the workplace.
-In addition, you’re also communicating that they’re an active member of the team and not simply a cog that responds to workplace events.
+By ensuring that you use the active voice during feedback, you’re conveying that you recognize the importance of your employee to a specific action, and you’re giving them direct credit for it.

 Comparisons